 In Saudi Arabia and the UAE, where their mid-band 5G is strong, upload speeds were impressively smooth.
 But in busier U.S. suburbs, that upload could get a bit wonky.

-That's why we focus seriously on making sure our CPEs have great upload speeds.
+That's why we focus seriously on making sure our CPEs have great upload speeds as a professional 5G router company.

 3. Easy Setup and Moving Around